swch/slate/source/includes/_rest.md

 trace | string | The trace key follows jobs as they are processed from beginning to end.
-This helps with debugging the logs. financial_institution_id | number (fk) [financial institutions](#financial-institutions) | merchant_site_id | number (fk) [merchant sites](#merchant-sites) | email_sent | boolean |
+This helps with debugging the logs. financial_institution_id | number (fk) [financial institutions](#financial-institutions) | merchant_site_id | number (fk) [merchant sites](#merchant-sites) | agent_session_id | string |
-completed_on | date |
+email_sent | boolean |
-created_on | date | Date this job result was created on last_updated_on | date | Date this job result was last updated on
+account_linked_on | date | Timestamp from when the account for this job is linked -- this could use persistent or user provided credentials job_ready_on | date | Timestamp from when initial credentials have been set on the account for the job. job_created_on | date | Timestamp from when the job was created. completed_on | date | created_on | date | Date this job result was created on last_updated_on | date | Date this job result was last updated on